nickarms/100-days-of-code/r1-log.md

 ### R1D67
 Back to CSS/Bootstrap to pretty up my page.
 Skills already feel rusty - they faded so fast - I gotta really stay on top of this! https://twitter.com/sirnixalot/status/975613736001007617

+### R1D68
+Almost done with the quote machine but forgot the requirement to be able to tweet the quote out so need to finish that up tomorrow and then that's it - hoping it doesn't take me the whole hour to knock that out. https://twitter.com/sirnixalot/status/976331048526143488